ncecere/abr/README.md

-# EBR · Audiobook Automation
+# ABR · Audiobook Automation

-EBR (Audiobook Robot) is a self-hosted workflow that pulls title metadata from Audible, searches your Newznab-compatible indexers for matching audiobook releases, hands approved matches to SABnzbd/NZBGet, and imports completed downloads into an organized `audiobook/{Author}/{Title}` library tree.
+ABR (Audiobook Robot) is a self-hosted workflow that pulls title metadata from Audible, searches your Newznab-compatible indexers for matching audiobook releases, hands approved matches to SABnzbd/NZBGet, and imports completed downloads into an organized `audiobook/{Author}/{Title}` library tree.
 The dashboard gives you a searchable catalog, activity feed, and settings surface for indexers, download clients, and format priorities.

 ## Highlights